MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-trigger.md

 There are two types of triggers:

 - **Visible triggers.** Dynamics 365 Guides comes with pre-configured **Next** and **Back** buttons that you can place in the real world.
-Operators select a visible trigger with their finger to move forward or backward.
+Operators select a visible trigger with their hand(s) to move forward or backward.
+The trigger is activated when the **operator's hand exits the trigger area**.

     SCREEN SHOT GOES HERE

 > [!TIP]
 > You can add a dotted line to a visible trigger to tie it to a specific place in the real world.

-- **Invisible triggers.** An invisible trigger automatically advances an operator to the next step when the operator’s hand **exits the trigger** area.
+- **Invisible triggers.** An invisible trigger automatically advances an operator to the next step when the operator’s hand **exits the trigger area**.
 Operators don’t see any evidence of the trigger until they activate it, at which time they’ll see a light green box.

     SCREEN SHOT GOES HERE